-The main campus of Edgewood College is located on Lake Wingra in Madison, the capital city of Wisconsin.
-The College offers roughly forty majors and as many minors.
-Educational programs are organized into five Schools: School of Arts and Sciences, School of Business, School of Education, School of Integrative Studies, and the Henry Predolin School of Nursing.
-The overall College enrollment in college registration for both undergraduate and graduate programs is about 2,500 students.
+The campus of Edgewood College is located on Lake Wingra in Madison, the capital city of Wisconsin.
+The College offers roughly sixty majors and nearly as many minors.
+Educational programs are organized into two Schools: the Henry Predolin School of Nursing, Business, and Health Sciences and the School of Liberal Arts, Education, and the Sciences.

 Sponsored by the Sinsinawa Dominicans, Edgewood College is a community of learners that affirms both its Catholic heritage and its respect for other religious traditions.
 The liberal arts are the foundation of all our curricular offerings in the humanities, arts, sciences and professional programs.
 Committed to excellence in teaching and learning, we seek to develop intellect, spirit, imagination and heart.
 We embrace and aspire to reflect the rich diversity of the world’s cultures and perspectives.
 We foster open, caring, thoughtful engagement with one another and an enduring commitment to service, all in an educational community that seeks truth, compassion, justice and partnership.

 Edgewood College, rooted in the Dominican tradition, engages students within a community of learners committed to building a just and compassionate world.
 The College educates students for meaningful lives of ethical leadership, service and lifelong search for truth.

 Edgewood College will be an inclusive model of learning, teaching, and scholarship.
 Our students, alumni, faculty, and staff will be recognized for their pursuit of purposeful lives, vibrant and sustainable communities, and a just world.